City Vox Popili – A Life in Shezi’s Day, South Delhi

 [Photo by Mayank Austen Soofi]

-[As part of our series asking citizens to “write down everything you did in one day”.
-By S. Zeyaul Abara Husain “Shezi”, a “pharma professional” in south Delhi.]
+[By S. Zeyaul Abrar Husain “Shezi”, a “pharma professional” in south Delhi.]

 Since I’m passionate about poetry, I’ll start with lines by poet Jigar Moradabadi, who lies buried in my hometown Gonda, a stone’s throw from our ancestral house.